 I recommend two spiralizing products:

-This Paderno Spiralizer was my very first spiralizer.
+This Paderno Spiralizer (paid link) was my very first spiralizer.
 It has a great price point.
 I’ve used mine for years.

 It has different attachments you can swap out.
 It’s a great spiralizer especially for the price.
 My only complaint is that it sometimes slips and moves around on the counter and occasionally the squash gets stripped and then won’t spiralize.